Athens

-Athens is a Beta-status global city according to the Globalization and World Cities Research Network, and is one of the biggest economic centers in Southeastern Europe.
-It also has a large financial sector, and its port Piraeus is both the largest passenger port in Europe, and the third largest in the world.
+status global city according to the Globalization and World Cities Research Network, and is one of the biggest economic centres in Southeast Europe.
+It also has a large financial sector, and its port Piraeus is both the second-busiest passenger port in Europe and the thirteenth-largest container port in the world.
+The Athens metropolitan area extends beyond its administrative municipal city limits as well as its urban agglomeration, with a population of 3,638,281 in 2021 over an area of 2,928.717 km2.